Homepage

 Spain and Europe have nothing at stake in Cuba, except for their anti-American complex

-The Cuban government will increase rents for entities and foreign residents by 42%
+The Cuban government will increase rents for foreign entities and residents by 42%

 The largest distillery in Cuba is reopened

-Spanish capital group joins the Mariel Special Development Zone
+A Spanish capital group joins the Mariel Special Development Zone

 Meliá points to Trump's measures as one of the reasons for its drop in revenue in Cuba